codahale/veil-go/README.md

 key.
 Instead of a single AEAD pass, the shared secret is used to begin a KDF key ratchet, and each block of the input is encrypted using ChaCha20Poly1305 with a new ratchet key and nonce.

+Finally, a signature is created of the SHA-512 hash of the plaintext and appended to the plaintext inside the AEAD stream.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's secret key.
 When a header is successfully decrypted, the ephemeral header secret key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
+The signature is verified against an SHA-512 hash of the message, assuring authenticity.

 ### Passphrase-Based Encryption